SNMP configuration examples

 /snmp

-- Use password with length of min 8 chars
+- The password must have a minimum length of 8 characters.

-- In some cases of advanced routing one may need to set explicitly the source IP address from which the SNMP daemon will reply -
+- With advanced routing, you can need to set the source IP address of the SNMP replies.
+Use

 Palo Alto